 A good starting point for using service workers would be Workbox, a set of service worker libraries built specifically for building progressive web apps.

 - Are you using service workers on the CDN/Edge, e.g. for A/B testing?

 At this point, we are quite used to running service workers on the client, but with CDNs implementing them on the server, we could use them to tweak performance on the edge as well.

 For example, in A/B tests, when HTML needs to vary its content for different users, we could use Service Workers on the CDN servers to handle the logic.
 We could also stream HTML rewriting to speed up sites that use Google Fonts.

 Isolate expensive components with CSS containment — for example, to limit the scope of the browser’s styles, of layout and paint work for off-canvas navigation, or of third-party widgets.
 Make sure that there is no lag when scrolling the page or when an element is animated, and that you’re consistently hitting 60 frames per second.
 If that’s not possible, then at least making the frames per second consistent is preferable to a mixed range of 60 to 15.
 Use CSS’

 will-changeto inform the browser of which elements and properties will change.

+If you want to dive deeper into the topic, Nolan Lawson has shared tricks to accurately measure layout performance in his article, and Jason Miller suggested alternative techniques, too.
 We also have a lil' article by Sergey Chikuyonok on how to get GPU animation right.
 Quick note: changes to GPU-composited layers are the least expensive, so if you can get away by triggering only compositing via

 - Have you optimized rendering experience?